software-students-fall2022/python-package-exercise-project-3-team-9/README.md

 3. Encrypt the user's input string into a secured password based on the package's specific encryption rules.

-4. Decrypt the user's encrypted password back to its original form provided that the password was orginally encrypted by pypassgen.
+4. Decrypt the user's encrypted password back to its original form provided that the password was orginally encrypted by pypassgenNYU.

 ## Installation